top of page

 • Make small bathrooms appear larger

-Whether you’re tiling a bathroom from scratch or remodeling an old one, this guide will help you make confident tile choices.
+Whether you’re tiling a bathroom from scratch or remodeling an old one, this guide helps you make confident tile choices.

 Types of Bathroom Tiles to Consider

-Understanding the types of tiles available is the first step.
+Understanding the types of tiles available is essential as the first step in your tile selection.
 Here are the most common options:

 Ceramic Tiles